Coordinator: Dana R. Fisher | (301) 405-6469 | drfisher [at] umd.edu

 - Alan Neustadlt

 Graduate Student Research Opportunities and Employment

-In addition to working with individual faculty on research, graduate students can find employment as research assistants in a variety of projects within the sociology department and in the Washington DC area.
+In addition to working with individual faculty on research, graduate students can find employment as research assistants in a variety of projects within the sociology department, around the University of Maryland, and in the Washington, DC area more broadly.
 Students are encouraged to present papers at regional and national professional meetings and to publish their work in professional journals.
 There are also many opportunities to develop teaching skills that will be helpful in future employment.
 Additionally, the department’s proximity to Washington, DC and the policy community therein provide ample opportunities for field research as well as applied experiences close to home.